Phill/cardealerpress/readme.txt

 Stable tag: 4.2.1505.00
 License: GPLv2 or later

 In order to use CarDealerPress a subscription is required with DealerTrend.
-The plugin utalizes their API to pull automotive data.
+The plugin utilizes their API to pull automotive data.

 == Description ==
 Thank you for using CarDealerPress for your automotive site(s).
 CarDealerPress is a display plugin for the VDash.io vehicle marketing system.
 The CarDealerPress plugin is GNU licensed however it does require a VDash.io paid subscription to be functional.
 This gives you the power of a full featured vehicle marketing system integrated into WordPress.
 You are welcome to modify the plugin to fit your needs, just be aware that this is a very active plugin and will be updated often.
 If you are not familiar with the GNU license, please take a minute to read through it before making modifications.